swarupmishal/mishal_swarup_spring2017/final/readme.md

 https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2

-# How can one obtain the Data?
+# How can one obtain the Data and run the .ipynb files?
 The data is huge of 1.4 gb.
 Takes around 5 minutes to download the data, depending on the internet connectivity.
 There are 2 links for downloading the data.

 Link 1: